 You can make these hanging fabric baskets in any size, hang on bigger thicker rods for more drama, or single baskets hung one over the other in a narrow space - so many storage possibilities.
-You can use them for storage in a kitchen, bathroom, bedroom or for storage almost anywhere in a home.

 For some time now I have wanting to make myself a lingerie bag.
 A little drawstring bag that I can use for my underwear for washing.
-I hate popping underwear into the laundry basket and this little bag keeps everything safe so that it can be washed separately.
-It's also a handy little bag for when you go on holiday or to visit friends.

 It's not easy to upholster an old sofa or couch, but it's not that difficult either.
 If you are prepared to put in the effort, reupholstering an old sofa or couch can save you a lot of money, either spent of sending the piece out or buying a new sofa or couch.

 Inspired by nature, this design features two birdies calling to each other through the woods at sunset.
 For this project, I used part of a burlap coffee sack as my canvas and small fabric scraps to create my picture.
-If you can't source burlap coffee sacks you can also use plain burlap from a fabric store.

 I know it's not Easter, but I just had to share this project.
 These little bunny cushions are super easy to make, even if you aren't very good at sewing!